10/12 Frontierland 2p - 4pm OR Text 4 a visit 650-275-3011

 Pacifica needs a positive change.
 The issues we have are not new, and our current board has had ample opportunity to responsibly action solutions.
 They have instead been complacent.
 And they have been on the board for a long time.
 Laverne Villalobos and Elizabeth Bredall have been in place since 2014, the other two have been in place since their appointment in 2019.

-Our schools need strong leaders who see the big picture and make difficult decisions in a timely manner.
+Our schools, and the entire community of Pacifica, needs strong leaders who see the big picture and make difficult decisions in a timely manner.
 We need guardians of the funds our district has, to prevent waste and make wise choices on where to spend it.
 We need a school district board that engages parents and the taxpayers in a meaningful way, with a goal to collaborate, communicate, and bring confidence in their leadership.

 We need our Pacifica School Board to put children and teachers first.